-The problem with standby generators is that they spend most of their time doing nothing.
-Months pass between outages, and during those months the engine oil degrades, the battery loses charge, the air filter collects debris, and small issues develop that no one notices because the generator never runs.
-Then a storm hits, the power goes out, and the generator that was supposed to protect your family fails to start — or starts and shuts down within the hour.
+The problem is that standby generators spend most of their time doing nothing.
+Months go by between outages, and during that time the engine oil degrades, the battery loses charge, and small problems develop that nobody catches because the unit never runs.
+Then a storm rolls through, the grid goes down, and the generator either won't start or shuts off within the hour.

 Standby generators often sit unused for months at a time, so routine maintenance is the best way to ensure they perform when your family needs them most.
 Preventive service catches small issues early and keeps your system dependable year-round.